 Figure Q0-1.
 Stratospheric ozone depletion milestones.

 This timeline highlights milestones related to the history of ozone depletion.
 Events represent the occurrence of important scientific findings, the completion of international scientific assessments, and highlights of the Montreal Protocol.
-The graph shows the history and near future of annual total emissions of ozone-depleting substances (ODSs) combined with natural emissions of halogen source gases.
-ODSs are halogen source gases controlled under the Montreal Protocol.
-The emissions, when weighted by their potential to destroy ozone, peaked near 1990 after several decades of steady increases (see Q19).
-Between 1990 and the present, emissions have decreased substantially as a result of the Montreal Protocol and its subsequent Amendments and Adjustments coming into force (see Q15).
+The graph shows the story and near future of annual total emissions of ozone under the Montreal Protocol.
+The emissions, when weighted by their potential to destroy ozone, peaked in the late 1980s after several decades of steady increases (see Q19).
+Between the late as a result of the Montreal Protocol and its subsequent Amendments and adjustments coming into force (see Q15).
 The Protocol began with the Vienna Convention for the Protection of the Ozone Layer in 1985.
-The provisions of the Protocol and its Amendments and Adjustments decisions have depended on information embodied in international scientific assessments of ozone depletion that have been produced periodically since 1989 under the auspices of UNEP and WMO.
+The provisions of the Protocol and ozone depletion that have been produced periodically since 1989 under the auspices of UNEP and WMO.
 Atmospheric observations of ozone, CFCs, and other ODSs have increased substantially since the early 1970s.
 For example, the SAGE and TOMS satellite instruments have provided essential global views of stratospheric ozone for several decades.
-The Nobel Prize in Chemistry in 1995 was awarded for research that identified the threat to ozone posed by CFCs and that described key reactive processes in the stratosphere.
-By 2008, stratospheric chlorine abundances in the stratosphere were 10% lower than their peak values reached in the late 1990s and were continuing to decrease.
-January 2010 marked the end of global production of CFCs and halons under the Protocol.
-(A megatonne = 1 billion (10^9) kilograms.)
+The Nobel Prize in Chemistry in 1995 was awarded for research that identified the threat to ozone stratosphere.
+By 2008, stratospheric chlorine abundances in the the late 1990s and were continuing to decrease.
+January 2010 marked the end of global production of CFCs and halons under of ozone recovery were detected.

+(A megatonne = 1 billion (109) kilograms.)

-- EESC: Equivalent effective stratospheric chlorine - ODS: Ozone-depleting substance - WMO: World Meteorological Organization - IPCC: Intergovernmental Panel on Climate Change
+ODS: Ozone-depleting substance

+WMO: World Meteorological Organization

+IPCC: Intergovernmental Panel on Climate Change

-TEAP: Technology and Economic Assessment Panel of the Montreal Protocol
+TEAP: Technology and Economic Assessment Panel of the

+Montreal Protocol